 To make these techniques even more effective, you might want to consult with a professional.
 That doesn’t mean, though, that you can’t try them on your own as well.

 The big idea is to do things that should help to minimize your anger.
 If you have some specific ways to calm yourself down, we’d love to hear about them in the comments below.
 Relaxation techniques will decrease the intensity of the episodes.
 It may also reduce the frequency.
+Relaxation is a great way to deal with intermittent explosive disorder.

 - Deep breathing to improve your mood– This video may give you some good ideas: